kbat/mc-tools/README.md

 # mc-tools
-Some Monte Carlo tools for MCNPX, PHITS and FLUKA
+Some Monte Carlo tools for MCNP, MCNPX, PHITS and FLUKA

 Project homepage: https://github.com/kbat/mc-tools

 * MСNРХ
-  * **Note:** These tools are for MCNPX.
-MCNP6 is not fully supported since we do not use it for several reasons.
   * Emacs [syntax highlighting script](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/mcnpgen-mode.el) for MCNP
   * An implementation of application programming interface (API) to read tallies from **mctal** files into a [Tally](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/mctal.py) object.
 This API allows to convert **mctal** files into any format.
 It should work with any tallies and kcode records.
-Known bugs: Tallies with perturbation records are not supported and tallies after the first kcode record are not read.
+Known bugs: Tallies with perturbation records are not supported.
   * [mctal2root](https://github.com/kbat/mc-tools/blob/master/mctools/mcnp/mctal2root.py)
     script converts a mctal file into the [ROOT](http://root.cern.ch) format.
 The tallies are saved as [THnSparse](https://root.cern.ch/doc/master/classTHnSparse.html) histograms.